 How to Recover Lost Space on a USB Flash Drive

 Recover Lost Space on a USB Flash Drive: Missing space on your USB drive after formatting?
-USB drive showing the wrong capacity?
-You may have noticed this issue after using tools to burn an ISO to USB.
+Is your USB drive showing the wrong capacity?
+You may have encountered this issue after using tools to burn an ISO to a USB.
+Don’t worry—recovering lost space on a USB flash drive is straightforward!

-Don't worry, recovering lost space on a USB flash drive is straightforward!
-This comprehensive guide explains why USB storage capacity may go missing and provides step by step instructions to fix the issue on both Windows and Linux systems.
-Whether your USB drive is showing the wrong capacity, appears corrupted flash drive, or has missing storage, these easy to follow steps will help you restore it to its full capacity and functionality.
+This comprehensive guide explains why USB storage capacity may go missing and provides simple instructions to fix the issue on both Windows and Linux systems.
+Whether your USB drive is showing the wrong capacity, appears to be a corrupted flash drive, or has missing storage, these easy-to-follow steps will help you restore it to its full capacity and functionality.
 Read on to understand what causes this problem and learn how to recover lost space on a USB drive quickly and effectively.

 Why Does USB Drive Storage Space Go Missing?